A Real College Promise for Maryland

 A student who enrolls in a community college but is qualified to attend a four-year school is 30 percentage points less likely to complete their degree compared to an identical student who attends a four-year school.

-Students lose 25 percent of credits when transferring from two to four year colleges.
+Students lose over 25 percent of credits when transferring from public two-year to public four-year colleges.
 Those who struggle with the high school to college transition, as most students do, benefit from greater student support services at more generously resourced four-year colleges as opposed to two-year schools.
 And last, students surrounded by academically stronger peers tend to do better academically.

 There is a critical need to ensure students with the talent, desire, and drive to attend a four-year college have the opportunity to do so uninhibited by inability to pay.
 Under-matching to attend a two-year school doesn’t work for most kids or our future.